SINGLES 1975 – 81

 The package, Mungo’s Summer Fun Package featured two new tracks – Summertime Holiday and, Hooray It’s Party Time and Goodtime Goodtime from the previous album.

-Summertime Holiday was to be called ‘Seaside Holiday’ but after interest was shown in Germany (and they don’t have any beaches) was changed to reflect that.
+Summertime Holiday was to originally called ‘Seaside Holiday’ but after interest was shown in Germany, and thinking (incorrectly) that they don’t have any beaches, it was changed to reflect that.

 Tracks: Summertime Holiday, Hooray It’s Party Time/Night On The Town, Goodtime Goodtime.